everettsmith928/everettsmith928/README.md

 I'm learning to become a fullstack developer as part of the Late Summer 2023 Cohort graduating at the start of November

 ### Some of my interests are:
+- Design
-- Lifting
+- Lifting / Yoga
 - Biking
 - Painting
 - Photography
 - Philosophy
 - Coffee
-- Wok Cooking
 - Guitar
 - Fashion